SexVar/Intro/README.md

 Most notably it was embraced by Ellis (1894), contested by Pearson (1897), and propounded by Cattell (1903, p.
 375) and Thorndike (1903, pp. 113-116; 1910, pp. 33-43).
 However, there was little rigorous data collection and analysis on the question prior to the last thirty years (see Shields, 1982, for a history).
 Feingold’s (1992) study of large US samples reanimated inquiry into the question of greater male variability.
-A number of researchers contemporary to Feingold (1992) proposed that sex differences in variance could be as important as mean differences (B. J. Becker & Hedges, 1988; Favreau & Everett, 1996; Humphreys, 1988; Lubinski & Humphreys, 1990; see Voracek et al., 2013).
+A number of researchers contemporary to Feingold (1992) proposed that sex differences in variance could be as consequential as mean differences (B. J. Becker & Hedges, 1988; Favreau & Everett, 1996; Humphreys, 1988; Lubinski & Humphreys, 1990; see Voracek et al., 2013).
 This prospect remains a source of disagreement, and some researchers have argued that findings of greater male variability are inconsistent and highly susceptible to environmental influence (Feingold, 1994; Hyde et al., 2008; Hyde & Mertz, 2009; Kane & Mertz, 2012; Penner, 2008; Zuze & Reddy, 2016).
 Since the appearance of this new literature, other modern scholars have disputed the greater male variability hypothesis in broader expositions on sex differences, often citing these data (Bosson et al., 2018, pp. 235-237; Brannon, 2017, p.
 175; Else-Quest et al., 2010; Fine, 2010; Hamlin, 2007, 2014, p.
 92; Hyde & McKinley, 1997; Lips, 2008, pp. 220-222; G. Martin, 2015; Petsko, 2005; Richardson, 2012, 2013, pp. 74f.; Rivers & Barnett, 2013, pp. 97f.; Rippon, 2019, pp. 262f.; Roseberry & Roos, 2014, pp. 71f.; Spelke, 2005; Valian, 1998, pp. 338f.; Valla & Ceci, 2011).